saphir-travel/documentation/content/developer/reference/backend/views.rst

         aggregation is only computed on *currently displayed* records.
 The aggregation operation must match the corresponding field's ``group_operator``
-    ``attrs``
-        dynamic attributes based on record values.
-Only effects the current field, so e.g. ``invisible`` will hide the field but leave the same field of other records visible, it will not hide the column itself ``width`` (for ``editable``)
+    ``width`` (for ``editable``)
         when there is no data in the list, the width of a column can be forced by setting this attribute.
 The value can be an absolute width (e.g.